Alexandre-Émile Béguyer de Chancourtois: Organizing the elements

 In 1862, two years before John Alexander Reina Newlands published his classification of the elements, de Chancourtois created a fully functioning and unique system of organising the chemical elements.
 His proposed classification of elements was based on the newest values of atomic weights obtained by Stanislao Cannizzaro in 1858.
 De Chancourtois devised a spiral graph that was arranged on a cylinder, which he called vis tellurique, or telluric helix because tellurium was the element in the middle of the graph.
 De Chancourtois ordered the elements by increasing atomic weight, with similar elements lined up vertically.

 A.E.B. de Chancourtois plotted the atomic weights on the surface of a cylinder with a circumference of 16 units, the approximate atomic weight of oxygen.
-The resulting helical curve, which de Chancourtois called a square circle triangle, brought similar elements to corresponding points above or below one another on the cylinder.
+The resulting helical curve, which de Chancourtois called a telluric helix, brought similar elements to corresponding points above or below one another on the cylinder.
 Thus, he suggested that "the properties of the elements are the properties of numbers."
 He was the first scientist to see the periodicity of elements when they were arranged in order of their atomic weights.
 He saw that similar elements occurred at regular atomic weight intervals.
 Despite de Chancourtois' work, his publication attracted little attention from chemists around the world.
 He presented the paper to the French Academy of Sciences which published it in Comptes Rendus, the academy's journal.
 De Chancourtois's original diagram was left out of the publication, making the paper hard to comprehend.
 However, the diagram did appear in a less widely read geological pamphlet.
 The paper also dealt mainly with geological concepts, and did not suit the interests of many chemistry experts.
-It was not until 1869 that Dmitri Mendeleyev's periodic table attracted attention and gained widespread scientific acceptance.
+It was not until 1869 that Dmitri Mendeleev's periodic table attracted attention and gained widespread scientific acceptance.
 He always managed to put the names of his four children into his work by writing their names on a corner of his work.
 Landon, Lynelle, Steve and Berdine were on all his work.